Ang Inahan ni Mila (Mila's Mother) [1969-1970] by Austregelina Espina-Moore, tr. Hope Sabanpan-Yu (National Commission for Culture and the Arts, 2008)

 Sabanpan-Yu's effort in her three translations was indeed commendable for offering alternative reading materials to – let's face it, an unwinnable proposition – counter the American popular fiction hegemon.
 At the very least, her translations breathed life to this genre of Cebuano novel for the discovery of adventurous readers.

-Based on the page of count of the three output, the novela cebuana was actually a novella, of only some fifty-odd pages in English translation.
+Based on the page count of the three texts, the novela cebuana was actually a novella, of only some fifty-odd pages in English translation.
 The three novels were presented in bilingual format, but not in facing pages: the whole novel in Cebuano appeared straight through first, followed by the English translation in the second half of the book.
 They were what the translator described them to be – fiction concerned with domestic family lives, relationships, and morality.

 The exploration of morality was what probably makes the genre popular to the readership of Cebuano magazines (e.g., Saloma and Bisaya) during the 1960s and 1970s.
 In fact, serialization of novels in magazines (and comics, for the graphic novels format) was quite popular in the Philippines during the postwar period not only in Cebuano magazines but also in Tagalog weeklies and in other languages as well (e.g., the epic Hiligaynon novel Margosatubig also first appeared as a serial).
 Fiction writers were revered by the reading public in that golden age of novel reading when support for and readership of novels was so high.
 Given the popular following of novels by the masses during those times, it was such a huge step back to local popular literature (and to culture, in general) when readers in the vernacular languages now became so enamored with other forms of entertainment and reading material.